itsdax/Runescape-Web-Walker-Engine/README.md

 ## Features
 - Speed.
-Will generate a path from any two points (Given that it is mapped) in less than a second, guaranteed.
+Despite RuneScape's huge world of 10M tiles in a sparse map of 15000x15000x4, my optimized engine will generate a path from any two points in less than 200ms, guaranteed.
+My custom heuristic function for A* will calculate portals and teleports without loss of accuracy for your unividual character.

-- Simplicity.
+- Ease of use.
 Implement the engine into your script by simply calling:
 ```java8
         DaxWalker.walkTo(new RSTile(1,2,3));
         DaxWalker.walkToBank(Bank.VARROCK_EAST);